nix-community/dconf2nix/README.md

 dconf dump / > dconf.settings
 ```

-> Note: For now, only types supported by Home Manager as specified [here](https://github.com/rycee/home-manager/blob/master/modules/lib/gvariant.nix) are supported.
-If there's enough interest, we might be able to work on supporting the [full specification](https://developer.gnome.org/glib/stable/gvariant-text.html).

 ### Run

 Once compiled and installed (`cabal new-install`), you can use it as follows: